Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Shawarma Palace

 Shawarma Palace is a cart that has two locations: one in the middle of Avengers Campus, and one at the end of it near the Hyperion Theater.
-It has both breakfast and lunch versions of its wraps.

 The dishes that I list below are labeled explicitly plant-based, which means that they “contain no animal meat, dairy, eggs, or honey,” i.e. that they are vegan without modifications.